aplaceof/FlowScope/README.md

 I am the first author of this paper, my email is *aplaceof at bupt.edu.cn*.
 ### first: do not send me any email
 do not send any email to me asking for the code or dataset, I delete all of the code and dataset completely from my computer,  because I can not find any good job with this paper.
+Maybe, you can connect to shenghua liu, the second author of this paper for help, his email is  liushenghua at  ict.ac.cn.

 If you are really interested, you could rewrite the code on your own or ask other author for help.
 ### second： anti-money laundering is not a good choice